Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Dialogs

-Here, the user can specify coffee and breakfast choices in any order, and can specify the sub-parts of coffee and breakfast in any order, but cannot mix the atomic responses of the two (i.e., episodes such as $\prec$cream eggs sugar toast$\succ$ are not permitted).
+Here, the user can specify coffee and breakfast choices in any order, and can specify the sub-parts of coffee and breakfast in any order, but cannot mix the atomic responses of the two (i.e., episodes such as { $\prec$cream eggs sugar toast$\succ$} are not permitted).

-There are two assumptions we make on this spectrum of unsolicited reporting, \mi\ dialogs in this article: i) each episode in a specification has a consistent length (i.e., number of questions) and ii) the permissible responses for each question are completely independent of each other (i.e., no response to a question ever precludes a particular response to another question).
+There are two assumptions we make in this article on this spectrum of dialogs: i) each episode in a specification has a consistent number of questions and ii) the permissible responses for each question are completely independent of each other (i.e., no response to a question ever precludes a particular response to another question).